k0sproject/k0smotron/docs/resource-reference.md

         <td><b>tunnelingNodePort</b></td>
         <td>integer</td>
         <td>
-          NodePort to publish for tunneling port.
+          TunnelingNodePort defines the NodePort to be used as the tunneling port.
-If empty, k0smotron will use the default one.<br/>
+If empty, k0smotron uses the default port.<br/>
           <br/>
             <i>Format</i>: int32<br/>
             <i>Default</i>: 31443<br/>